 Michael Larionov was born near Odessa in 1881 and spent much of his childhood in the country home of his maternal grandfather, Fyodor Petrovsky.
 He scraped into Moscow College at the age of 16, achieving the last admitted score on the placement test.
 He was reportedly a problematic student.
 Although he displayed an avid work ethic in his own studio, he almost never attended the studios at Moscow College and he even managed to get expelled on more than one occasion.
 In an infamous display of obstinacy, he once hung at least 150 of his own canvasses at a student exhibition and refused to make room for anyone else’s.
 The stunt resulted in his temporary expulsion from school.
 Undeterred, he got expelled again for painting a scandalous depiction of a dancer and a gentleman.
 He was a year later readmitted, behavior and penchant for semi-pornography unchanged.

 Years later, Larionov’s attraction to scandal led naturally to his involvement with the Union of Youth.
 The group was formed in Saint Petersburg in March of 1910, and became known for its extremely radical public discussions and provocative street antics.
-They numbered among those Futurists who turned their art into something like street theatre, walking around in colorful waistcoats, radishes and spoons in their buttonholes, the men wearing earrings.
+They numbered among those Futurists who turned their art into something like street Theater, walking around in colorful waistcoats, radishes and spoons in their buttonholes, the men wearing earrings.
 From 1912 to 1913, they could be frequently seen in Moscow along the Kuznetskii Most and the Petrovka.

 During the Symbolist era in Russian art Larionov briefly joined the Blue Rose movement.
 His work from this time was markedly more suffused with their pale blues and greens and natural, pelagic themes.
 When he joined the Union of Youth, this Symbolism got turned on its head, converted into an intentionally harsher, blunter version of the ideology, now brought to the streets for mass consumption.
 Later he began using bright reds and yellows, derived from an interest in the French Nabis.
 He also took up their “intimiste” credo, painting personal still-lifes and portraits.